-- Add to a bowl with the rest of the ingredient and mix well
+- Add to a bowl with the rest of the ingredients and mix well.

-- During that time make the wasabi-pea dip; add the peas to a small pot of salty boiling water for 1 minutes then drain and rinse under cold water
+- During that time, make the wasabi-pea dip; add the peas to a small pot of salted boiling water for 1 minute, then drain and rinse under cold water.

-- Add the peas and the rest of the ingredients in a blender and mix until smooth
+- Add the peas and the remaining ingredients to a blender and mix until smooth.

 Wasabi pea dip?
 Sounds interesting!!
 Thanks for sharing 🙂

 I assure you, it s gonna blow your mind!